logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/tfs-integration/on-premises-tfs-environment-configuration/authoring-test-procedures-under-on-premises-tfs/importing-tfs-test-suites.md

         {{<note>}} The **Scan Project for Existing Test Cases/Modules** function applies to Test Steps Only.

-4. Click the **OK** button.
+4. Click the OK button.

 5. Only if you have chose the Test Steps Only option in the previous step, the Confirm Overwriting dialog box appears, showing the list of test cases/ test modules that already exists in TestArchitect.
 Select the check boxes for the TestArchitect test cases/ test modules that you want to overwrite with the TFS test cases.
-Click the **OK** button.
+Click the OK button.

     ![](/images/TA_Help/Images/TFS_import_overwrite_dlg.png)

-    {{<note>}} The **Copy to Clipboard** button is used to copy the list of existing test cases to the clipboard.
+    {{<note>}} The Copy to Clipboard button is used to copy the list of existing test cases to the clipboard.

 6. An information dialog box will appear stating “The Importing process completed successfully” if the upload was successful.
-Click the **OK** button.
+Click the OK button.

 -   If an imported TFS test suite contains test case\(s\), it will take the form of a test module in TestArchitect.
 -   If an imported TFS test suite contains child test suite\(s\), it will take the form of a test folder in TestArchitect.

-**Special Cases**:
+Special Cases:

 -   Some of the test cases that are being imported have the same ID.
 The Import as Test Case\(s\) option is selected.
     -   The test cases with the first occurrence of the duplicate ID will be imported normally.